drcwadaniels/mouse-topographic-withholding/README.md

 # mouse-topographic-withholding
-This repository contains the data and analysis scripts for the experiments reported in a yet published paper tentatively titled: Response-Inhibition Capacity of Mice is Differentially Modulated by Response Topography in Two Response-Withholding Tasks
+This repository contains the data and analysis scripts for the experiments reported in a yet published paper tentatively titled: **Response-Inhibition Capacity of Mice is Differentially Modulated by Response Topography in Two Response-Withholding Tasks**

+* For details on the analysis see the [markdown version](TopographyTRModel.md)
+* To recreate the analysis download the .mat files and Jupyter Notebook/Lab file (.ipynb)